SergeiSah/RSM500_XrayLab_SPbU/README.md

 - `move <motor> <step>`

    Move the specified motor by the given step relative to the position where the motor is currently located.
-   Step for the motor 0 are in the revs of the reel, for motor 1 and 2 in grads, for the motor 3 in <span style="color:red">!!!</span>.
+   Step for the motor 0 are in the revs of the reel, for motor 1 and 2 in degrees, for the motor 3 in <span style="color:red">!!!</span>.
   - **motor** : *int*, number of the motor
   - **step** : *float*, value of step to move